 To arrive at these recommendations and suggestion and the following key findings, the study analyzed: (1) program tracking data; (2) lighting sales data; and (3) in-depth interviews with suppliers, stakeholders, and program staff members.

 LED sales – particularly reflector LEDs – are strong.
-LEDs accounted for the majority of overall light bulb sales in Connecticut, other New England states, and even areas of the country lacking upstream lighting programs (non-program areas).
+LEDs accounted for the majority of overall 2019 retail light bulb sales in Connecticut, other New England states, and even areas of the country lacking upstream lighting programs (non-program areas).
 In 2019, over 80% of reflector bulbs sold in Connecticut and all other jurisdictions were LEDs.
 LEDs make up about 50% of A-line, globe, and candelabra bulb sales in Connecticut and non-program areas.
 The growth in LED sales for globe and candelabra bulbs was particularly strong between 2018 and 2019 in all jurisdictions considered.

 Program incentives still lift LED sales, but the impact on sales is waning.
 The long-term engagement of the Companies in Connecticut’s residential retail market – through incentives, marketing, and education – paved the path for high LED market share.
 LED market share in Connecticut has mirrored program sales, and LED market share in Connecticut has historically exceeded that of non-program areas.
 However, LED market shares for all bulb shapes in non-program areas increased dramatically between 2017 and 2019, increasing 108% during that period, compared to 12% in Connecticut.